kgroveshok/z80-homebrew/README.md

 * Layer 2 - CPU
 * Layer 3 - Memory
 # Layer 4 - Boot strap PIC
-* Layer 5 - Serial and other interfaces
+* Layer 5 - Serial and other interfaces (CF card?)
 * Layer 6 - Control Panel (so I could remove the flashy lights and only attach for debug)
 * Layer 7 - LCD and keypad